Bad Representations and Homotopy of Character Varieties: Character Varieties: Good, Bad, and Ugly

 \subsection{Representations: Good \& Zariski Dense}

 Following \cite{JM}, we define the {\it good locus} to be the subspace of representations whose $PG$-stabilizer is trivial.
 Representations in the good locus will be called {\it good}.
-By \cite[Proposition 1.3]{JM}, $\hom(\F_r,G)^{good}$ is Zariski open, and since it $\pi_G$--saturated, $\X_r (G)^{good}$ is Zariski open as well.
-In particular, $\hom(\F_r,G)^{good}$ is a smooth submanifold of $G^r$ (non-empty for $r\geqs 2$).
+By \cite[Proposition 1.3]{JM}, $\hom(\F_r,G)^{good}$ is Zariski open, and since it is $\pi_G$--saturated, it is Zariski open as well.
+In particular, $\hom(\F_r,G)^{good}$ is an open subset and a smooth submanifold of $G^r$ (non-empty for $r\geqs 2$).

 There is another locus that is important to consider.
 Let $\hom(\F_r,G)^{zd}$ be the set of representations whose image is Zariski dense.
 This set is contained in the good locus, but is generally not equal to it.
-For example, if one takes the principal $\SL_2(\C)$ inside some complex reductive group $G$, then any representation that is Zariski-dense in $\SL_2(\C)$ will induce $($with this principal inclusion$)$ a good representation in $G$ whose image is not Zariski dense (see \cite{Bour-lie}).
+For example, if one takes the principal $\SL_2(\C)$ inside some complex reductive group $G$ (different from type $A_1$), then any representation that is Zariski-dense in $\SL_2(\C)$ will induce $($with this principal inclusion$)$ a good representation in $G$ whose image is not Zariski dense (see \cite[Chapter VIII, Paragraph 11, Section 4]{Bour-lie} for the existence of the principal $\SL_2(\C)$ and \cite{Tit} for the fact that it only commutes with central elements in $G$).

 To analyze the Zariski dense locus, we will need the following fact regarding Zariski closed subgroups.

 \begin{lem} Let $G$ be a semisimple $\C$-group and let $T$ be a complex algebraic torus.
 If $H$ is a subgroup of $G\times T$ then $H$ is Zariski dense if and only if the projections of $H$ onto the two factors are Zariski dense. \end{lem} \begin{proof} Let $p_1:G\times T\to G$ and $p_2:G\times T\to T$ be the projections onto the factors of $G\times T$.